seeingsequence

 Anxiety is not learned, I’m born with it.

 Last checked for editing: January 22/2025.
 None needed.
-It’s timeless.
+So far, it’s timeless.

 I’m always hearing I have to learn to be less anxious.
 But it’s all wrong.
 I was born this way.
 And I can’t unlearn it.
 So I don’t need to tell myself not to be afraid.
 That just makes it worse and adds guilt that I failed to stop the fear.
 Now I’m afraid of being afraid.